0xBasedd/Discord_MessageExport/README.md

 # Discord Message Exporter Bot
+Bot is based on the py code of Lezbrahh.

 A powerful Discord bot that exports messages from channels to Excel or CSV files with extensive filtering and data collection options.